All Episodes

 Who knows?

-Uh the bottom line is that if if I were to now ask if any of that research is relevant in a case of the cousin of the chief justice, can you imagine the howls Of protest I would get from people who do not know of these two studies that I would be bouncing off.
+The bottom line is that if I were to now ask if any of that research is relevant in the case of the cousin of the Chief Justice, can you imagine the howls of protest I would get from people who do not know of these two studies that I would be bouncing off?

 So I can't ask whether the Chief Justice's lesbian cousin is any of those things.